Tunisia votes in first free municipal elections - Journal du Cameroun

 But Tunisia has struggled with persistent political, security and economic problems as well as corruption since the revolution, and observers expected a low turnout for Sunday’s poll.

-Around 15 people trickled into a polling station in central Tunis to cast their ballots after voting officially began at 8:00 am (0700 GMT).

-Ridha Kouki, 58, acknowledged that voting is “a right and a duty” but said Tunisians “have little hope” of any change.
+At a polling station in the capital, 58-year-old Ridha Kouki acknowledged that voting is “a right and a duty” but said Tunisians “have little hope” of any change.

 Chokri Halaoui, 45, said he wanted to send a “message to politicians to tell them ‘we have voted now show us what you can do’.”